 It’s both a wonderful and deflating feeling.
 On one hand, you realize that you could likely get by just fine without the job.
 On the other hand, it can make you feel like you’re spinning your wheels at work.

-You put in all those hours and go the extra mile only to have your contributions to your nest egg pale in comparison to the growth of the nest egg itself.
+You put in all those hours and go the extra mile only to have the contributions you can make to your nest egg pale in comparison to the growth of the nest egg itself.
 It’s a first-world problem of the highest order, but it’s one that may have you questioning the role of paid work in your life going forward.

 For example, let’s say you’re comfortably financially independent with 30x your anticipated annual retirement spending of $100,000 a year saved up and invested.